eu-nebulous/sal/README.md

 Note that there is additional documentation for Nebulous development is provided [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/deployment-manager-sal-1).
 For preset Nebulous environment for testing and development, you can find more information on how to access SAL [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/sal-in-nebulous-k8s), and regarding ProActive [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/proactive-in-nebulous-k8s)

-# Deployment Manager & Execution Adapter NebulOus scenario
+# NebulOus scenario
-This section describes the sequence of the SAL endpoints provided to support NebulOuS deployment and execution scenario.
+This section describes how the Deployment Manager and Execution Adapter support the Nebulous scenario.
+It outlines the sequence of SAL operations provided to facilitate NebulOuS deployment and execution.
+For more information on using SAL endpoints, refer to the [SAL Endpoint Documentation](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).

-It is possible to find more regarding how to use SAL endpoints [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).
+Developers can utilize the provided [Postman collection](https://github.com/eu-nebulous/sal/blob/main/resources/SAL%20for%20Nebulous.postman_collection.json) to get started with the endpoints or consult the previous [documentation](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/sal-postman-testing-scenario) for further details on the testing scenario.

 ### 1. Prerequisites
 To use SAL, you must have the Execution Adapter (ProActive) [installed](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#proactive-scheduler) and [properly configured](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#configure-proactive-scheduler-details).